Black Dahlia: Letters and interviews

 Police quickly deemed Mark Hansen, the owner of the address book found in the packet, a suspect.
 Hansen was a wealthy local nightclub and theater owner and an acquaintance at whose home Short had stayed with friends.
 According to some sources, (Note: Janice Knowlton claims that it was Robert Manley who identified the items as belonging to Short, while Cathy Scott states that it was Hansen.)
 Hansen also confirmed that the purse and shoe discovered in the alley were in fact Short's.
-Ann Toth, Short's friend and roommate, told investigators that Short had recently rejected sexual advances from Hansen, and suggested it as potential motive for him to kill her; however, Hansen was cleared of suspicion in the case.
+Ann Toth, Short's friend and roommate, told investigators that Short had recently rejected sexual advances from Hansen, and suggested it as a potential motive for him to kill her; however, Hansen was cleared of suspicion in the case.
 In addition to Hansen, the Los Angeles Police Department (LAPD) interviewed over 150 men in the ensuing weeks who they believed to be potential suspects.
 Robert Manley, who had been one of the last people to see Short alive, was also investigated, but was cleared of suspicion after passing numerous polygraph examinations.
 Police also interviewed several persons found listed in Hansen's address book, including Martin Lewis, who had been an acquaintance of Short's.
 Lewis was able to provide an alibi for the date of Short's murder, as he was in Portland, Oregon, visiting his dying father-in-law.

 A total of 750 investigators from the LAPD and other departments worked on the Short case during its initial stages, including 400 sheriff's deputies and 250 California State Patrol officers.
 Various locations were searched for potential evidence, including storm drains throughout Los Angeles, abandoned structures and various sites along the Los Angeles River, but the searches yielded no further evidence.
 Los Angeles City Councilman Lloyd G. Davis posted a reward for information leading police to Short's killer.
 After the announcement of the reward, various persons came forward with confessions, most of which police dismissed as false.
 Several of the false confessors were charged with obstruction of justice.